 What causes sleep problems?

-It’s helpful to start by understanding your sleeping patterns.
-Keeping a sleep diary for one to two weeks can help you pinpoint what things are helping or hindering your ability to have a restful night’s sleep.
+It’s helpful to start by understanding your sleep patterns.
+Keeping a sleep diary for one to two weeks is a simple and effective way to pinpoint what things are helping or hindering your ability to have a restful and restorative sleep.

 Tips for better sleep